 The opportunity to work from home seems like a dream gig.
 But is it difficult to stay focused when you’re surrounded by the comforts (and distractions) of home?
-It’s easier than you might think.
+Actually, it’s easier than you might think.

-Today, more than five percent of the U.S. workforce work from home.
-Even those who don’t have full-time remote jobs work from home one or two days a week.
+Today, more than five percent of the U.S. workforce works from home.
+Even those who don’t have full-time remote jobs may work from home one or two days a week.
 Many also work on freelance projects at home after their regular workday ends.

 With your fridge, pets, bed, Netflix account, and other distractions at your fingertips, it can sound impossible to get anything done.
 But the research might surprise you: working from home actually makes people more productive.